 Current Jansky Fellows

-Tanmoy Laskar is completing his PhD from Harvard University, working with Professor Edo Berger on the diversity and versatility of γ-ray bursts.
+Tanmoy Laskar, a Jansky fellow at the University of California at Berkeley, received his PhD from Harvard University, working with Professor Edo Berger on the diversity and versatility of γ-ray bursts.
 He is an expert at multi-wavelength observations and modeling, as well as radio instrumentation, and studies time-domain astrophysics with a focus on energetic transients.
-Tanmoy will begin his Jansky Fellowship at the University of California, Berkeley in fall 2015.

-Dustin Madison is completing his PhD at Cornell University with Professor Jim Cordes, after which he will join NRAO in Charlottesville.
+Dustin Madison, a Jansky Fellow at NRAO in Charlottesville, completed his PhD at Cornell University with Professor Jim Cordes.
 Dustin works with pulsar timing observations to detect and characterize gravitational waves from sources such as binary supermassive black holes.
 His work has been primarily as a member of the North American Nanohertz Observatory for Gravitational Waves (NANOGrav), a group utilizing the high-precision pulsar timing capabilities of the 300-m Arecibo Observatory and the 100-m NRAO Green Bank Telescope.

 Sarah Burke Spolaor, a Jansky Fellow at NRAO in Socorro, received her PhD at Swinburne University of Technology (Melbourne, Australia) in 2010.
 Her expertise is in binary black hole searches, pulsar timing, and fast radio bursts.
 She has extensive experience having used both the Parkes radio telescope and the EVLA.

 Chat Hull, a Jansky Fellow at the Harvard-Smithsonian Center for Astrophysics, received his PhD at UC Berkeley working on mapping the morphology of magnetic fields using the 1 mm polarization system at CARMA.
 Chat works on polarization projects with ALMA and the SMA.